mugnozzo/python-base-converter/README.md

 If analphabet is set to `ASCII` then it is set to the list of ASCII characters from 32 (space) to 126 (~).

 ## Missing features
-- Improving this README with more instructions.
+- Improving this README with more instructions;
 - accepting a file (or stdin) as input (planned as next update).